Sandis Ozoliņš: Carolina, Florida and Anaheim

-During the 2000 NHL Entry Draft, Ozoliņš was traded to the Carolina Hurricanes for Nolan Pratt and draft picks that became Václav Nedorost, Jared Aulin, and Agris Saviels.
+During the 2000 NHL entry draft, Ozoliņš was traded to the Carolina Hurricanes for Nolan Pratt and draft picks that became Václav Nedorost, Jared Aulin, and Agris Saviels.
 The agreement reunited Ozoliņš with fellow Latvian Artūrs Irbe.
-They had played together in Latvia and San Jose, shared an agent, and together funded a youth hockey organization that buys equipment for children in Latvia.
+They had played together in Latvia and San Jose, shared an agent, and together funded a youth ice hockey organization that bought equipment for children in Latvia.
 After expiration of Ozoliņš' Avalanche deal, he signed a five-year contract with Carolina worth more than $25 million.
 "When you have a player like Sandis, you're willing to spend the money," general manager Jim Rutherford said.
-Ozoliņš didn't help the Hurricanes to advance in the playoffs, playing just one and a half seasons with Carolina before being traded to the Florida Panthers.
+Ozoliņš didn t help the Hurricanes to advance in the playoffs, playing just one and a half seasons with Carolina before being traded to the Florida Panthers.

-Ozoliņš became a Panther after being acquired in 2001–02 mid-season from Carolina along with Byron Ritchie in exchange for Bret Hedican, Kevyn Adams, Tomáš Malec and a draft pick.
-Ozoliņš made his Panthers debut against Chicago on January 16, 2002.
-He wore #44 because #8 was already worn by Peter Worrell.
-Ozoliņš scored 10 goals and 19 assists in the remaining 37 games of the season.
+Ozoliņš was traded to Florida in the middle of the 2001–02 season along with Byron Ritchie in exchange for Bret Hedican, Kevyn Adams, Tomáš Malec and a draft pick.
+He made his Panthers debut against the Chicago Blackhawks on January 16, 2002.
+Ozoliņš recorded 10 goals and 19 assists in the remaining 37 games of the season.
 The Panthers did not make the playoffs during his time in Florida.

-During the 2002–03 season, the Panthers sent Ozoliņš to the Mighty Ducks of Anaheim for Matt Cullen, Pavel Trnka, and a draft pick.
+During the 2002–03 season, the Panthers sent Ozoliņš to the Mighty Ducks of Anaheim for Matt Cullen, Pavel Trnka and a draft pick.
 During the 2003 NHL All-Star weekend (several days after he had been traded), Ozoliņš skipped the NHL All-Star skills competition where he would have had to wear a Panthers uniform.
 "Participating in the All-Star Game is one thing, but the skills competition is another," said Ozoliņš, who was voted as an Eastern Conference starter.
 "It would look really unusual for a player to be representing his old team, so I thought this was the right thing to do."
 He was fined an undisclosed amount by the league.
-Upon his arrival with the Ducks, Ozoliņš helped the club reach their first Stanley Cup Final, losing a seven-game series to the New Jersey Devils.
+Upon his arrival with the Ducks, Ozoliņš helped the club reach their first Stanley Cup Finals, losing a seven-game series to the New Jersey Devils.
 In 2003–04, Ozoliņš battled injuries and was limited to 36 games.